- When should I see an advisor?

 - You are confident in your development skills: testing, code tracing and debugging

-If you can say yes to all of these, enroll in CS 200 and contact Computer Sciences advising at firstname.lastname@example.org for permission to enroll in CS 300.
+If you can say yes to all of these, you should enroll in CS 200 and contact Computer Sciences advising at email@example.com for details about enrolling in CS 300.

 - For courses taken before admission or before re-entry to the University: Submit all transcripts along with your admission application to the Office of Admissions and Recruitment, 702 W. Johnson St., Suite 1101, Madison, WI 53715-1007.
 They will attempt to determine all transfer credits and equivalent courses at UW–Madison.